Industry Insights

 1. Increased Targeting of Cross-Border Transactions

 The globalisation of business has made cross-border payments a prime target for fraud.
-Fraudsters exploit differences in regulations, currency conversions, and time zones to orchestrate complex schemes, such as fake supplier fraud or account takeovers.
+Fraudsters exploit regional regulatory gaps, currency mismatches, and time zone differences to orchestrate complex schemes, such as fake supplier fraud or account takeover (ATO) fraud.
 As businesses expand their global footprint, these vulnerabilities will become more pronounced.

-How to Prepare: Companies should implement strict due diligence processes, including thorough verification of international vendors.
+How to Prepare: Companies should implement strict due diligence processes and strengthen the verification procedures of international vendors.
 Leveraging secure payment platforms with built-in fraud prevention mechanisms can also mitigate risks.

 1. Escalation of Ransomware Attacks

-How to Prepare: Regular system backups, robust endpoint security, and comprehensive incident response plans are essential.
-Businesses should also consider investing in cyber insurance to mitigate financial losses.
+How to Prepare: Regular system backups, robust endpoint security, and comprehensive ransomware response plans are essential.
+Businesses should also consider investing in cyber insurance to reduce financial losses.

 1. Exploitation of Regulatory Gaps